musikele/musikele.github.io/_posts/2022-01-04-number-one-quality-for-remote-working.md

 - remote working

 ---
-You want to know the best skill for a remore worker?
+You want to know the best skill for a remote worker?
 Without any doubt, it's the ability to **write clearly**.

 As a remote worker, i spend a huge part of my day reading and and answering to my coworkers.
 I need to be as clear as possible when describing my problems and the possible solutions.
 This usually happens on Slack, but who knows what will be relevant in 10 years.